banchan24/Automatic_door/README.md

 <img width="1113" height="508" alt="image" src="https://github.com/user-attachments/assets/7f037b4f-3a04-49dd-9a6c-f41efe721d46" />

 Components:

-Servo 9: A servo motor that physically opens and closes the door.
+Servo 9 – A servo motor that physically opens and closes the door.

-Ultrasonic Sensor: Measures the distance of an approaching object by emitting ultrasonic waves and timing the                     returning echo.
+Ultrasonic Sensor – Detects distance by sending ultrasonic waves and timing the returning echo.

-Push Button: Provides a manual control to open or close the door at any time.
+Push Button – Allows manual control to open or close the door.

-LED Indicator: Lights up whenever the door opens and turns off after the door closes.
+LED Indicator – Lights up when the door opens and turns off once it closes.
 --------------------------------------------------------------------------------------------------------------
 How It Works
 1. Idle State: Door stays closed, LED is off.